dmbarbour/wikilon/docs/AwelonLang.md

 This algorithm is adapted from the optimization using free variables.
 The main difference is that we know our variables are named values and we need special handling for conditional behaviors.

-Conditional behavior is specialized because we do not want to copy data into each branch before selecting one.
-Doing so would be inefficient and a potential violation of substructural properties.
-Instead, we leave our value on the stack then rewrite each branch to access or drop that variable.
-The editable view must specialize for conditional expressions.
-Fortunately, the simple rule for `if` above would also work for sums, optional values, lists, etc..
+Conditional behavior like `if` should be specialized because we do not want to copy data into each branch before selecting one.
+Instead, we leave the value on the stack then select one branch to handle it.
+The simple rule for `if` above would also work well for sums, optional values, lists, etc.. (indeed, we could define a generic `if = [] b b a (cond) i` for all binary conditions).
+However, we might need an additional rule for working with *labeled data* and switching on labels.

-Once we have named locals, we might also benefit from supporting infix math expressions.
+Assuming named locals, we might also benefit from infix expressions of code, e.g. `((X + Y) * Z)`.
+Of course, use of parentheses in this role might mean we need to escape or tune expression of Awelon-level annotations.

 ## Namespaces

 Qualified namespaces are readily supported by editable views.
-Trivially, we could support a comment like `using large_prefix as x; ...` such that subsequent code may use `x` in place of `large_prefix` (and perhaps `x.foo` in place of `large_prefix.foo`).
+Trivially, we could support a comment like `using large_prefix as x; ...` such that subsequent code may use `x` in place of `large_prefix` (and `x.foo` in place of `large_prefix.foo`).

 More intriguingly, namespaces can be built into an editable view.

-If ever we want humans to work effectively with `$secureHash` resources, a built in namespace would be essential.
-If we model a view per edit session, we could tune our namespace to optimize based on whichever edits we're performing.
-We could also package a set of namespace declarations and give it a nickname within the view function.
-We might still include a `using view tweaks;` hint to specialize a generic view for a program, but we can avoid the common problem of namespace boiler-plate.
+If ever we want humans to work effectively with `$secureHash` resources, having a built-in namespace at the view layer would be essential.
+We might need to model a stateful view per user or edit session, and tune it for the use case.
+This might also ameliorate namespace boiler-plate.